xinxianzhao/xinxianzhao.github.io/_pages/about.md

 Job seeking
 ======
-I am actively seeking a postdoctoral position in areas related to speech disorders.
-Please feel free to contact me via [email](2110147@tongji.edu.cn) if you have any relevant opportunities or would like to discuss potential collaborations:)
+I am actively seeking a postdoctoral position in areas related to speech disorders, starting in 2025.
+Please feel free to contact me via [email](mailto:2110147@tongji.edu.cn) if you have any relevant opportunities or would like to discuss potential collaborations :)